alagalah/gbpsfc-env/README.md

 source ./env.sh
 vagrant up
 ```
-  * This takes quite some time initially.
+  * This will leverage a pre-built box file.

 3. Start controller.
   * Currently it is expected that that controller runs on the host hosting the VMs.